oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/design-considerations-01-construction-principles.md

 This separation provides actionable, structured, and validated life cycle information with the goal to offer complete automation.

-The chosen data format and version "JSON Schema Draft 2020-12" \[JSc2020] allows validation and delegation to providers of referenced schemata.
+The chosen data format and version "JSON Schema Draft 2020-12" [cite](#JSON-Schema-Core) allows validation and delegation to providers of referenced schemata.
 The latter enables separation of concerns as it allows other standards, specifications, and product-specific implementations to import and reference the OpenEoX Core schema.